 Founder and first Sultan, Osman Ghazi had inherited a warlike clan from his father Ertuğrul Ghazi.
 He soon converted this clan into a Turkish princedom.
 Sultan Osman leaded his community successfully.
 He had also been a pioneer of Ottoman kings for expanding the boundaries in the direction of the west.

 Ottomans aimed to be the rulers of Europe as well as Asia.
 The Ottoman Princedom officially established in 1299 by the Osman Ghazi (also known as Othman).

 The First Ten Sultans, Rulers, Kings Of Ottoman Empire

 Osman Ghazi, Orhan Ghazi, Murad I, Bayezid I, Mehmed I, Murad II, Mehmed II (The Conqueror), Bayezid II, Selim I (The Resolute), Suleiman I (The Magnificent).
 These accomplished Sultans ruled the Empire from 1299 to 1566.
 This is the most successful era of Ottoman Empire.
 In other words: The rise of the Ottoman Empire.

 Ottoman Elite Infantry: Janissaries

 Ottomans managed to create a great war-machine named Janissaries.
-Devşirme refers to the system in which healthful and powerful children are taken from the villages in Eastern Europe and trained in military affairs and religion in Janissary army centers.
+Devşirme refers to the system in which healthful and powerful children were taken from the villages in Eastern Europe and trained in military affairs and religion in Janissary army centers.

-Ottoman Janissary Troops Attact In Battle Of Mohacs 1526
+Ottoman Janissaries in the Battle Of Mohacs 1526

 Conquest Of Constantinople By Mehmed II